ba-13/HackIT_22/Assignment_2/dont-use-client-side/README.md

 ![img1](ducs.png)

-In the verify function I noticed the variable split assigned to 4 so each substring assigned to 4.
+In the verify function I noticed the variable split assigned to 4 so each substring chech if bloch was assigned to split to split+4.
 So arranging the codes in ascending order we get the flag

 ## Flag